jordiclive/NLP_cwk/README.md

 nltk.download("averaged_perceptron_tagger")
 nltk.download('wordnet')
 ```
-Run the cells in order for feature extraction, and the gradient boosting algorithm.
-If you wish to train a model on a different set of features, simply alter the `features` parameter.
+Run the cells in order to replicate the results in the report of: feature extraction, and the LightGBM training procedure.

 ## Data exploration and Post-Training Analysis